 The granddaddy of them all, and for some, the ultimate National Trail challenge.
-This is a superb high level route along the backbone of England, taking you through the Peak District, Yorkshire Dales and Northumberland National Parks.
+This is a superb high-level route along the backbone of England, taking you through the Peak District, Yorkshire Dales and Northumberland National Parks.
 This is an exposed route and the weather will have a lot to say about how strenuous the walk will be.
 The landscape is rugged, wild and dramatic.
 You will be surprised at how remote you will feel at times and navigation will be a challenge if the clouds are too low.
-However, the hospitality and the friends you will surely meet, will more than compensate.
+However, the hospitality and the friends you will surely meet will more than compensate.

 Time of year

-Winter is best avoided, unless you have experience of extended journeys through harsh winter conditions.
+Winter is best avoided unless you have experience of extended journeys through harsh winter conditions.
 Spring and early Autumn are perfect.
-I finished in early October, and the landlady at Byrness suggested I would be one of the last through hikers that year, before the snow threatened to arrive in The Cheviot Hills.
+I finished in early October, and the landlady at Byrness suggested I would be one of the last through hikers that year before the snow threatened to arrive in The Cheviot Hills.
 The height of summer will be busier, and you will need to carry more water than you would expect.
 The sun will be unforgiving, with little shade and extended moorland crossings.
 Using Hostels accommodation I had little difficulty with availability in September/October, which I suspect would be an issue during holiday periods.

 Length of walk

 Officially the route is 286 miles, but that includes the Bowes loop and a diversion to The Cheviot.
 I completed the route in 14 days of walking, recording 260 miles, with two half days as rest and to synchronize the sections that allowed maximum use of Hostels.
-Some sections between accommodation are long and strenuous.
-I chose to walk South to North, to have the sun light the landscape ahead during the day and to built fitness for the last long day into Kirk Yetholm.
+Some sections are long and strenuous.
+I chose to walk South to North, to have the sunlight the landscape ahead during the day and to built fitness for the last long day into Kirk Yetholm.

-Initially I had a full backpack ready, intending to camp as much as possible to keep costs down.
-At the last moment I worked out a schedule that maximised the use of YHA and Independent Hostels which allowed me to travel light and take more clothing.
+Initially, I had a full backpack ready, intending to camp as much as possible to keep costs down.
+At the last moment, I worked out a schedule that maximised the use of YHA and Independent Hostels which allowed me to travel light and take more clothing.
 Of the 16 nights away, 12 were spent in Hostels.
-This made a big difference to the cost overall and allowed me to meet many more walkers on the path as like minded souls congregated at this establishments each evening.
+This made a big difference to the cost overall and allowed me to meet many more walkers on the path as like-minded souls congregated at this establishments each evening.
 So I joined the YHA again, keeping 3-4 days scheduled through the central booking office.
 Wardens strangely couldn’t do this for you, as was the tradition.
 Meals were available at some hostels, or usually at a nearby pub.

 The train journey and connection to Edale from Sheffield was uneventful and was the short walk to the Edale YHA, a few miles from the official start of the path.
 The hostel was comfortable and I had a dorm away from some 50 Danish “Sprogskole” children, staying for a weeks adventure.
 I fortunately queued for breakfast early, otherwise it would have be a late departure.
 The initial section was heavy mist, but quite a few walkers about.
-Not a good start, but I started to relax into the walk as I reached Jacobs Ladder, ascending to what I thought would be heavy cloud.
+Not a good start, but I started to relax into the walk as I reached Jacobs Ladder, ascending into what I thought would be a thick cloud.
 It was a joy to break through into bright sunshine and clear skies above the clouds, with an expansive landscape only interrupted by rock outcrops (Tors) and early international arrivals into Manchester Airport.
 The birdlife was very active, with Donald Duck sounding Grouse, Firecrests, Merlins and Wagtails enjoying the bright morning air, full of life.
 This was a glorious days walking, the stuff of dreams and peaceful.
 I only encountered a group of students sent on a mission to find the WW2 crash sites, giving them some guidance with my GPS Map.
 The descent into Crowden was rugged, with a warm welcome at the B&B (YHA was not available) and lift to a local pub, which served a soup roll, roast beef dinner and pint of J20/Water (my drink of choice for this trip) for £8.10!
 Wonderful.

 “Cracking start Gromit”, I said to myself as I set out the next day in shorts and t-shirt, much to the amusement of the landlady.
 Eerily quiet in the hill fog, as I progressed to Black Hill, where Wainwright famously got stuck in the bog.
 The flagstones, that featured on the path the previous day, seriously improves the conditions underfoot and something to be thankful for.
 I crossed the A635, which no doubt is closed in heavy snow, towards a succession of reservoirs, that supply water to the large conurbations.
 I soon caught site of the lonely Great Western Hotel at Standedge through the mist, like a scene out of the American Werewolf in London.
 Fortunately I was staying a little further away at The Carriage House, which served a welcome Turkish Meal alternative to the usual chips with everything.